 4. Nurture patients’ emotional needs

 During international focus groups, patients reported feeling powerless about their condition because their clinician did not fully inform them about it.
 This weakens trust and burdens patients with indecision.
 The more they know, the more empowered they become.
+Good patient care goes beyond diagnosis and prescribed treatments — it requires patient support, advocacy, and empathy.

 The AMA Journal of Ethics found that patients who are engaged in their care and decision-making enjoy better outcomes and incur lower costs.
 Clinicians also reported that working in a patient-centered practice enabled them to bond with patients and enjoy coming to work.